Rakeela/dragora-notes/Son-of-Godzilla-1967.md

 ---
 Having watched it, I still think this is on the line between Silly Showa and Serious Showa.

 ---
+This movie was an unexpected favorite.
+I thought I would cringe at the "Godzilla's Son" character, but he was actually a really cute part throughout.

+I loved seeing more of Godzilla as the heroic character, too.
+I like giant not-evil reptiles!

+---
 Back to [[Movies-Watched]]